Edward46282/side-project/README.md

 # side-project

 This is where I post a project that I worked on aside from the school work.
 The purpose of this project is to showcase my coding style and to learn by coding from the start.
-Therefore, *I haven't used AI to code it for me*

 My coursework projects consist of more challenging coding